akhil-kk/Linux-Administration/readme.md

 ### Changing Groups

-* New files belong t your primary group.
+* New files belong to your primary group.
 * The 'chgrp' command chnages the group.

 ## Finding files and Directories